 The low-growing habit of sweet alyssum makes it a great border plant.
-It is an annual, but will often self-seed.
-Although there are many colors of sweet alyssum and I regularly use them all, white sweet alyssum attracts the most beneficial insects.
+It is an annual, but often self-sows.
+Although there are many colors of sweet alyssum, white sweet alyssum attracts the most beneficial insects.

 Did you know the leaves and flowers of sweet alyssum are edible?
 They make a peppery addition to a fresh garden salad.
-I would recommend only eating the alyssum if you grow it from seed yourself.
-Alyssum is often bought in flats at flower nurseries, where growing practices generally include chemical fertilizers and pest control.
+However, I recommend only eating sweet alyssum if you grow it from seed yourself.
+That’s because when grown at flower nurseries, it may be subjected to chemical fertilizers and pest control.

 Root partitioning means the shape and growing habit of the roots of one plant do not compete with the roots of another plant.
 We can see root partitioning in a forest, where plants and trees are often growing closer than we might plant them in our garden, yet appear to be thriving.

-In this case, Swiss chard is tap-rooted, and can extend up to 6 feet deep, while sweet alyssum roots are shallow and fibrous.
+In this case, the Swiss chard taproot can extend up to 6 feet deep, while sweet alyssum roots are shallow and fibrous.
 The roots of the two plants are active at different levels of the soil, and are therefore not in competition.

-Plant roots go through die-off and regrowth cycles throughout the season, based on wet/dry cycles and each plant’s flowering/fruiting schedule.
-The natural die-off of sweet alyssum roots adds organic matter to the soil, feeding beneficial soil organisms that work in tandem to keep the deeper root levels of the chard plants moist and fertilized.
+Plant roots go through natural die-off and regrowth cycles throughout the season, based on wet/dry cycles and each plant’s flowering/fruiting schedule.
+This process adds organic matter to the soil, feeding beneficial soil organisms that work in tandem to keep the deeper roots of the chard plants moist and fertilized.

 Sweet alyssum used among the chard plants in this way is called a living mulch.
-It shades the soil, keeping it moist, which allows the soil to support the beneficial organisms that live in the soil.
-Alyssum provides above-ground habitat for beneficial insects.
-Providing undisturbed habitat is an important part of attracting beneficial insects to the garden.
+It shades the soil, keeping it moist, which supports the beneficial soil organisms.
+What’s more, sweet alyssum also provides above-ground habitat for beneficial insects.

-Living mulch will also cut down on weeding.
-A win for everyone!
+Living mulch also cuts down on weeding.
+Win!

 Slugs and flea beetles are a few pests that often attack the Swiss chard plant.

-As you can see, mini combinations like swiss chard and sweet alyssum will reduce garden maintenance while providing a beautiful landscape.
+As you can see, mini combinations like Swiss chard and sweet alyssum reduce garden maintenance by increasing biodiversity, all while creating a beautiful, edible landscape.

-Have you used plant combinations like sweet alyssum and swiss chard in your edible landscape?
+Have you used plant combinations like this one in your edible landscape?